def-SpaceWar/monokai-apprentice/README.md

 ## Python

 <img src='./screenshots/python.png' />
-If you wannt to get rid of the blue parentheses get the brackets colorizer extension and set all the colors to white so it'll look much nicer.
+If you want to get rid of the blue parentheses get the brackets colorizer extension and set all the colors to white so it'll look much nicer.

 ## C++